DaNussi/Dedicated-Applied-Energistics-2/README.md

 * [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/dedicatedappliedenergistics)

 ## Installation
-I created this mod to be used manly with [ATM-8](https://www.curseforge.com/minecraft/modpacks/all-the-mods-8), but it can also be installed standalone.
+I created this mod to be used mainly with [ATM-8](https://www.curseforge.com/minecraft/modpacks/all-the-mods-8), but it can also be installed standalone.

 With dependencies of course ;)